Back to Blog

 Atlas interface

-• Features: Data visualization, editing, analysis, real-time collaboration, and map composition.
+• Features: Data visualization, editing, analysis, real-time collaboration, map composition, and powerful AI features for automated insights.
 Supports various data formats.

 • Cons: Does not include as many niche analyses as some of the competitors